top of page

 The Photohike Essay as Third Dimension

 Every series is accompanied by a Photohike Essay.
-Not as explanation, not as caption, not as trail description—but as the third dimension of the work.
+Not as explanation, not as caption, not as trail description — but as the third dimension of the work.
 The essay describes what came before the first image: the idea that emerged on a winter evening between the pages of an old book.
-The decision to climb again, even though retreat had already been decided.
-The moment when the light refused—and what that refusal made visible.
+The decision to climb again, even when I had already decided to turn back.
+The moment when the light refused — and what that refusal made visible.

-Image and text enter an inseparable symbiosis—like score and performance.
+Image and text form an inseparable symbiosis — like score and performance.
 The series shows what was.
-The essay holds its meaning.
+The essay carries what it means — and preserves the human trace of its making.
 Those who see only the images experience one third.
 Those who read images and text together begin to understand what photohiking is: a path that does not end when the shutter is released.

-For an exhibition, this is decisive: a series of mine is not a collection of prints.
-It is a complete work—image, sequence, and text as three inseparable voices.
+For an exhibition, this is essential: a series of mine is not a collection of prints.
+It is a complete work — image, sequence, and text as three inseparable voices.

-Photohiking rests on three inseparable dimensions: walking as the space of emergence, the series as form, and the essay as carrier of meaning.
+Photohiking rests on three inseparable dimensions: walking as the space of emergence, the series as form, and the essay as bearer of meaning and an anchor in lived experience.
 Only in their interplay does the work come into being.
-Walking generates perception, the series organises that perception into a visual dramaturgy, and the essay opens the dimension of meaning—not as explanation, but as a space in which meaning can resonate.
+Walking generates perception, the series organises that perception into a visual dramaturgy, and the essay opens a space for meaning — not as explanation, but as depth and as a human trace.

-Remove one of these dimensions and what remains is a fragment: an image without a path is a motif; a series without text becomes a sequence; a text without images becomes assertion.
+Remove one of these dimensions and what remains is a fragment: an image without a path remains a motif; a series without text becomes a sequence; a text without images becomes mere assertion.
 Photohiking is the conscious decision not to separate these three voices.

 An Attitude, Not a Compromise

-I do not photograph to the rhythm of a market—I photograph to the rhythm of a path.
+I do not photograph to the rhythm of a market — I photograph to the rhythm of a path.
 This is not a limitation, but a freedom: I publish only when there is something to say.
-No images for algorithms, no timing for reach.
-Instead, I develop series that resist fleeting consumption—like the light in the moor that appears only when you have stayed long enough.
+No images for algorithms, no posts optimised for reach.
+Instead, I develop series that resist fleeting consumption — like the light in the moor that appears only when you have stayed long enough.

 Photohiking, as a consciously described and lived method, is the antithesis of fast content production.
-No spot‑hopping, no optimising for impact, no image made only for the moment.
-Photohiking is slow, local—and deliberately set against the ecological cost of spectacle.
-It is for the landscape at the doorstep, for the moment that cannot be reproduced, for the image that only comes into being because someone was on foot and willing to wait.
+No spot-hopping, no chasing the algorithm, no image made only for the moment.
+Photohiking is slow, local — and deliberately set against the ecological cost of spectacle.
+It is for the landscape at one’s doorstep, for the moment that cannot be reproduced, for the image that only comes into being because someone was on foot and willing to wait.

 The strongest image does not stand where everyone stands.
 It waits elsewhere.